ncrocfer/whatportis/README.rst

 Notes
 -----

-- You can search a pattern without knowing the exact name by adding the `--like` option :
+- You can search a pattern without knowing the exact name by adding the :code:`--like` option :

 .. code-block:: shell